-In 2005, the wolf den survey again included all known historic dens and new dens in the Ekati study area.
-In 2006, 2007 and 2008, ENR completed a partial survey of select den locations.
-Complete surveys were repeated in 2009 and 2010.
+In 2005, the wolf den survey again included all known historic dens and new dens (identified by aerial surveys) in the Ekati study area.
+In 2006, 2007 and 2008, ENR completed a targeted survey of select den locations.
+Surveys that included all known historic and new den locations were repeated from 2009 to 2014.

-The standardized objective of wolf monitoring at diamond mines (Handley 2010) is:
+The standardized objective of wolf monitoring at diamond mines (Handley 2010) is to:

-• to determine the presence, distribution and productivity of active wolf dens throughout the study area.
+• determine the presence, distribution and productivity of active wolf dens throughout the study area.